ccutrer/balboa_worldwide_app/README.md

 Balboa Water Group.
 There is no documentation on the protocol, and it has been reverse engineered by various individuals from both packet captures and tapping directly into the controller's communication bus.
-Not all messages have been deciphered, nor has automatic configuration been implemented.
-At the moment, it assumes two 2-speed pumps, a circ pump, a heater, and a single lights circuit.
+Not all messages have been deciphered.
+Configuration is automatic for those accessories that the protocol has been deciphered (number of pumps and speeds, lighting, etc.).

 ## MQTT/Homie Bridge